StOoPiDU/StOoPiDU.github.io/README.md

   </kbd>
 </p>

-## Final Adjustments To Make 📦
-- <b>NOTE:</b> Make sure to set `analyticsId` from your Google Analytics account inside the Google Analytics script tag, if you want to use your own Google Analytics account.

 ## Tools Used 🛠️
 * [<b>GitHub Pages</b>](https://create-react-app.dev/docs/deployment/#github-pages) - To host the static website (HTML, CSS, JS).
 * [<b>Materialize</b>](https://materializecss.com/) - A CSS framework to get Google's Material Design components.